Cyndy Jacobsen: Puyallup racism controversy

-In 2021, after a racist statue was erected in a busy Puyallup neighborhood, community members called for it to be removed.
-Acting as Puyallup City Councilmember, Jacobsen said the statue was protected as free speech.
+In 2021, after a "pickaninny" statue was erected in a busy Puyallup neighborhood, some community members called for it to be removed.
+Acting as Puyallup City Councilmember, Jacobsen said the "racist" statue was protected as free speech.
 City activists proposed a plan for the city council to form a commission to review racist and discriminatory acts in the city.
 The council rejected the plan.
 Jacobsen said, "My personal problems with the plan we were given, graciously, by the people proposing it … was that the commission would have a scope of authority that we would not entitled to give them.
 If we were to put some more authority into the arts commission or the library board, to perhaps address this.
 We've talked about festivals, we've talked about book clubs, we're talking about educational events that we could have, we're open."

 When asked about the racist statue during a Public Candidate Forum with the League of Women Voters, she said "I don't believe in limits on free speech.
 I think that that racist statue, although it was terrible, the guy had a right to put it there, and what was nice about what happened with that racist statue is the neighbors got him to take it down and so that's the way I think it should happen."
 Her opponent pointed out that hate speech is not protected as free speech in some forms.
 In an article about the statute incident, Attorney James Bible said, "Hate speech, in and of itself is not covered under free speech, under our Constitution and our First Amendment."
 He went on to say that determining what constitutes hate speech is a complicated issue.